 A dividend is simply a percentage of the profits a company makes that’s paid out to shareholders.
 Some companies pay out 100% of earnings to investors while others pay less.
 And some companies don’t offer any type of dividend payout at all.

-Dividends can be paid in cash or in shares of stock.
+Dividends can be paid in cash or shares of stock.
 In most cases, companies that pay dividends to shareholders do so quarterly.
 That means if you own a dividend stock you can count on a dividend payout every three months.
 Some companies, however, choose to pay dividends out monthly, semiannually or annually instead.

 In some cases, a company can also issue what’s known as a special dividend.
 This is a one-time payment you receive in addition to regular dividend payouts.
-Companies may choose to offer a special dividend following a stronger than usual earnings period.
+Companies may choose to offer a special dividend following a stronger-than-usual earnings period.

 Before dividends can be paid out, the payments have to be approved by the company’s board of directors.
 Once this happens, the company will announce when the dividends are to be paid out to investors.